 - Whether there are indicators of impairment of the Group's tangible assets.
-Management assesses the housing properties for indicators of impairment at each balance sheet date.
-Where indicators exist, a detailed assessment is undertaken to compare the carrying amount of assets or cash generating units for which impairment is indicated to their recoverable amounts.
-Judgements in assessing the level of cash generating units and the recoverable amounts could lead to increases or decreases in the impairment provision. - Determining the anticipated costs to complete on a development scheme based on anticipated construction cost, effective rate of interest on loans during the construction period, legal costs and other costs.
+Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit.
+The members have considered the measurement basis to determine the recoverable amount of assets where there are indicators of impairment based on EUV-SH or depreciated replacement cost.
+The members have also considered impairment based on their assumptions to define cash or asset-generating units. - Determining the anticipated costs to complete on a development scheme based on anticipated construction cost, effective rate of interest on loans during the construction period, legal costs and other costs.
 Based on the costs to complete, we then determine the recoverability of the cost of properties developed for outright sale and/or land held for sale.
 This judgement is also based on the members' best estimate of sales value based on economic conditions within the area of development. - What constitutes a cash-generating unit when indicators of impairment require there to be an impairment review.
-Judgements in assessing the level of cash generating units and the recoverable amounts could lead to increases or decreases in the impairment provision.